asma-hawari-cko/flutterBridge/README.md

 val googlePayComponent = checkoutComponents.create(PaymentMethodName.GooglePay)
 googlePayComponent.Render()

-🧾 Handling Payment Responses
+## 🧾 Handling Payment Responses

 Payments may be synchronous (no redirect) or asynchronous (redirect required).

-Use the onSuccess and onError callbacks to handle client-side status.
+Use the onSuccess and onError callbacks to handle client-side payment status.

-Always wait for the webhook callback before confirming an order.
+⚠️ Always wait for the webhook callback before confirming an order.

 Example:
 val config = CheckoutComponentConfiguration( paymentSession = paymentSession, publicKey = publicKey,